jnozzi/cocoadev.com/SiteContent/General/HowToDrawToAViewOutsideOfDrawRect.markdown

 There is actually no reason you can't just do a setNeedsDisplayInRect: in that situation just as you would in any other.

 ----
-''I'm trying to avoid subclassing at all costs.''
-Why?
+*I'm trying to avoid subclassing at all costs.* Why?
 It's not like subclassing really costs anything or is difficult, unlike NOT subclassing, which often has lots of costs and can be very difficult.
 What's your good reason?